 The Northeastern Illinois Planning Commission (NIPC) aerial photographs cover Northeastern Illinois, including Cook, DuPage, Kane, Lake, McHenry, and Will counties.
 The aerials are large paper prints (about 77 x 77 cm).
 The scale is 1:4,800 or 1" = 400', please refer to the scale on the sheet for an accuracy.

-The aerial photographs are organized by Township, Range, and Section.
+The aerial photographs are organized by Township, Range, and Section(address guide here).
 Each sheet covers four sections.

 Use the index maps linked below to determine the section(s) needed.